 Any automated compliance monitoring must start with the gathering of evidence upon which the analysis and decisions about the certification state can be made.
-The main technical contact point of MEDINA with the cloud services being evaluated are the evidence gathering components described in this deliverable.
+In the case of MEDINA, this is done with components that first assess cloud infrastructure, resources and processes and then produce evidence about their status for further compliance check.